MED-PEDS RESIDENCY DIDACTICS

 - For Pediatrics, book money is used to purchase the MedStudy book series, PREP, and Pediatrics in Review.

-- Yale Curriculum is also utilized by the program throughout the year during our Wednesday didactics.
+- Yale Curriculum is also utilized by the program throughout the year during our weekly didactic sessions.

 - Internal Medicine Curriculum by Johns Hopkins (PEAC) is available to residents.
 Each resident is required to complete 1 module per month for a total of 12 modules per year minimum.

 Didactics are an important part of our residency program especially since most of our residents elect to take both of their board exams immediately following residency.
-Our didactics evolve from year to year to best suit the residents in the program.
+Our didactics evolve from year to year to best suit the current residents in the program.
+We always encourage resident feedback on how to improve our didactic sessions.

 For our 4th year residents, we have helped them design a study schedule from July until they take their board exams.
-The residents this year decided on a systems-based schedule.
+The study schedule is systems-based.
 Therefore, every month is dedicated to a particular system or two.
-For example, July’s study topic was Cardiology and August’s study topics were Rheumatology and Orthopedics.
-They were encouraged to do board review questions on their own time.
-Furthermore, the weekly didactics topics were based on their study schedule.
-Both the Internal Medicine and Pediatrics departments have annual board review courses that are required for our graduating residents.
+For example, July’s study topic may be Cardiology and August’s study topics may be Rheumatology and Orthopedics.
+The residents are encouraged to do board review questions on their own time.
+Furthermore, the weekly didactics topics are based on the study schedule.
+The graduating residents have dedicated time for board review courses during the spring of their 4th year.

 We hold monthly journal club, except during interview season.
 A scholarly article is presented by an upper level resident.
-Prior to the COVID-19 pandemic, we would gather at a restaurant or at someone’s home to have dinner and discuss the article.
-We have switched to virtual meetings during the pandemic.
+This may occur after work at a restaurant or at someone’s home or it may occur during didactics.
 We alternate between adult and pediatric articles.
 We have also been known to do an EKG refresher or Pediatric Show and Tell in the past.